osmandapp/docs/content/osmand/widgets/markers.md

 ---
 title: "Marker widgets"
 intro: "Map markers are selected points marked as flags on the map.
-The additional information about them could be displayed as widgets on the map screen."
+They provide useful information for direct-point-navigation on the map screen."
 versions: '*'
 ---